What is the origin of the Montessori method of education?

 What is a charter school?

 Charter schools are unique public schools that are allowed the freedom to be more innovative while being held accountable for advancing student achievement.

-Montessori is difficult to implement when it isn’t fortified daily.
-The routine establishes consistent expectations of the work, but also of the social aspects.
-By children getting regular interactions with the guides and the other children, that’s when the magic happen.
-Having a child going to Montessori infrequently cannot fully bring about the benefits of Montessori.
+Montessori is difficult to implement when not fortified daily.
+A consistent routine establishes expectations of work and social interaction.
+With regular interaction with the teachers and the other children, the magic really happens.
+Having a child attend Montessori infrequently cannot fully bring about the benefits of Montessori.

-How can I learn more about Montessori before my kid starts?
+How can I learn more about Montessori before my child starts?

 Do I have to fill out the school of choice form?

 Yes, when you apply, this form needs to be filled out.
 Enrollment information and forms can be found here.